J-A-SOD/CAPSTONE/documentation/scope.md

 what type of story, what each scene does to progress the story, what is the point

 Potentially good at documenting a lived experience...

+Deliverables
+- Diagrams
+    Story beats and general flow
+        Auditory connection to this
+    Scenes/Levels
+    Tech?